 December 2013 marked the 100th anniversary of the creation of the Federal Reserve System of the United States.
 It has become the preeminent central bank in the world and its policies and practices ripple across the globe like a form of financial chaos theory.
 The decision to taper the quantitative easing by a simple $10 billion each month leads to a liquidity crisis across the emerging economics as so much funding is withdrawn.
 Much has been written about the Fed and it’s become a lightning rod with supporters and detractors on either side but with very few in the middle.
 But for all of the gigabytes written about it, how does this institution affect family?
 It can certainly impact the interest rate on the mortgage and car note, but how does it affect my core role as a parent, to raise the kids to make their way in the world as productive and moral adults?
 It’s these two simple adjectives – productive and moral – that frame my perspective.

 I’m afraid that the true impact isn’t good and it’s raising productive adults that is the first casualty of the Fed’s policies.
 This isn’t a bug in the system, it’s the proverbial feature since our entire American economic model is now predicated upon consumption.
-When you google kids materials for the Federal Reserve System, one of the first links is to Great Minds Think, an educational source published by the Federal Reserve Bank of Cleveland.
+When you query google about kids materials for the Federal Reserve System, one of the first links is to Great Minds Think, an educational source published by the Federal Reserve Bank of Cleveland.
 Glance through the table of contents and you’ll find that the section on saving is #8, well past the sections on earning and spending money.
 The message to the user – intentional or not – is that we teach the kids to be good consumers before we teach them to be good savers.

 While there don’t seem to be any overt commentaries by the Fed on the raising of kids, there is one particular speech by then-Chairman Ben Bernanke that provides an important clue about the attitude of both the Fed and the economic system towards the family unit.
 Chairman Bernanke gave prepared remarks to a conference of high school economics teachers in August 2012 and while it’s boiler plate pap on the face, it’s fascinating in another way if you’re willing to parse it.
 Bernanke praised the educators for their work – commenting that he himself was an educator, having been an economics professor – and noted the importance of children having a proper financial education.
 But it bothered me and it took several readings over time to pinpoint the source of the discomfort.
 The point of education is to prepare the youngsters to take their place in the adult world and he routinely referred to them as young people and students.
 By my count, there were fifteen references to the youth throughout the talk.
 What was different however, was in the references to the adults.
 When speaking about adults in general, excluding the educators, there were eight references.
 One reference used the term American and two others used the word people.
 But the remaining five references consistently used the term consumer.
 There is no other descriptive noun used.
 Citizen?
 No. Adult?
 No. Even when the parent is mentioned, it’s in the context of working on exercises with the kids so that they too, can learn.
 The upshot of the talk is that our role is to raise our children to take their adult economic place as consumers.